grenaud/vgan/README.md

 The easiest way to run vgan is to download the static binary.

-Step 1: Download the static binary
+Step 1: Download the static binary.
+The list of releases is here: https://github.com/grenaud/vgan/tags Each release comes with a static binary.
+Find the URL of the static binary by right-clicking and selecting "copy link"

 ```
 wget [URL TO RELEASE BINARY]
 ```

+Where you paste the URL of the binary.
 If you have root access, simply install the executable by running

 ```
 sudo cp vgan /usr/bin